LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

 #.
 Unlike in previous assignments, this program must accept data from
-   a collection of input files (that is, it will not be reading most of the data from the Console.
+   a collection of input files (that is, it will not be reading most of the data from the class ``Console``).

 #.
-Copy examples sub-folder :file:`grade_file_homework_stub` to
-   :file:`grade_file_homework`.
-You can examine the sample data files as they are discussed below.

-#.
-The program needs a class abbreviation from the user.
+The program needs a course abbreviation from the user.
 If there
-   is a command line argument, use it.
-Make sure your code can read a command-line argument using the special form of ``Main(string[] args)``.
-If there is not command line argument, prompt the user for it.
+   is a command line argument, use it as the course abbreviation.
+   Make sure your code can
+   read a command-line argument using the special form of ``Main(string[] args)`` already in the stub :file:`grade_files.cs`.
+   If the user does not provide at command line argument, prompt the user for it once the program starts.
    The abbreviation should not include spaces.
    An example would be comp170.
-All data files will include the class abbreviation as part of their name.
-We will use comp170 in the examples, but it could be something else.
+All data files will include the course abbreviation as part of their name.
+We will use comp170 in the examples below, but it could be something else.
+The folder also contains sample data files for a course abbreviation comp150.

 #.
-There are two master files.
+There are two master files for any course.
    One is "categories\_" + the course abbreviation
    + ".txt".
 For example, categories_comp170.txt.

    It will contain three lines.